Being Selfish Can Help You be a Better Parent

 Talk to Your Kids About Your Self-Care Needs

-I am not saying to tell your kids all of your problems as though they are your therapists.
-This also depends how old your kids are.
-You can have a family meeting where you let them know that you are a bit stressed so you are going to take some time for yourself so you can feel better.
+I am not saying to tell your kids all of your problems, as though they are your therapists.
+This also depends on how old your kids are.
+You can have a family meeting where you let them know that you are a bit stressed, so you are going to take some time for yourself, so you can feel better.
 This can be a long hot shower or bath, a 10-20 minute face mask while you lie in bed, or ten minutes to meditate.
 Being honest with your kids about what you need will help them understand that it’s ok to take care of themselves when they get older.
 We tend to forget we can do that the older we get.
-If we can help our kids understand while they are young, they will be better off when they are adult.
+If we can help our kids understand while they are young, they will be better off when they are adults.